-Zcoin and ZCash are the only two cryptocurrencies that use zero-knowledge proofs to guarantee zero-knowledge financial anonymity.
+Zcoin and ZCash were the first two cryptocurrencies that use zero-knowledge proofs to guarantee zero-knowledge financial anonymity.
 There are various tradeoffs between using ZCoin and ZCash.
 Zcoin uses the Zerocoin Protocol (cited by academics 208 times, at time of writing), whereas Zcash uses the Zerocash Protocol (cited by academics 104 times, at time of writing).
 The cryptographic properties of Zcoin and Zcash supplement each other quite nicely, and a good way to describe them would be sibling cryptocurrencies.

-Three major differences between Zcoin (Zerocoin Protocol) and Zcash (Zerocash Protocol) are as follows:
+There are four major differences between Zcoin (Zerocoin Protocol) and Zcash (Zerocash Protocol) are as follows:

 1) Zcash conceals the amount of money sent in each transaction, whereas Zcoin does not.
 So Zcash is less prone to privacy timing attacks than Zcoin.
 On the other hand, this comes with a big tradeoff for Zcash, in the form of potentially undetected hyper-inflation in Zerocash’s money supply.

 A timing attack on Zcoin could work by exploiting knowledge of when somebody “mints” a Zerocoin and trying to analyze patterns in when he “spends” the Zerocoin.
 Thus we always recommend minting some Zerocoins beforehand as a store and spending them as required rather than ‘minting’ them right before an intended transaction.